Idaho Falls Dentures & Partials

 The Rubik’s Cube seems to be an impossible puzzle but it’s easy to solve using just a few algorithms.

-Unlike dental bridges, partial dentures are generally designed to be removable instead of being permanently attached to neighboring teeth or the jaw bone.
+Unlike dental bridges, our partial dentures in Idaho Falls are generally designed to be removable instead of being permanently attached to neighboring teeth or the jaw bone.
 They usually consist of a pink or gum-colored base and replacement teeth, but they can also include a metal framework that helps to hold the denture in place.
 If a patient still has some strong, natural teeth, a partial denture is generally preferable to a complete denture.
 In addition to replacing missing teeth, a partial denture can help keep your remaining teeth from shifting out of position.

 Making Dentures and Partials

 The creation of your denture appliance is a complex process that often takes a few weeks time and several appointments with Dr. Mudrow and our team.
-In the early stages, we will work with you to determine the right type of dentures for your oral health situation.
+In the early stages, we will work with you to determine the right type of Idaho Falls dentures for your oral health situation.
 As a biocompatible dental office, we will also strive to make sure that all materials used in your dentures are compatible with your personal biochemistry.

 Once a denture type has been decided on, we will make a series of impressions of your jaw and take measurements to determine how your jaws relate to each other and how much room there is between them.
 Using these measurements and impressions, we will create models, wax forms, or plastic patterns in the precise shape of your future dentures for fitting purposes.
 These models allow us to create a denture appliance that fits you perfectly.
-After your final denture is cast, we will make any adjustments necessary to make sure that your dentures are as comfortable as possible.
+After your final denture is cast, we will make any adjustments necessary to make sure that your Idaho Falls dentures are as comfortable as possible.

 Living with Dentures and Partials

 No matter how well designed they are, dentures may feel a little loose or odd during the first weeks of wear.
 This is perfectly normal.
 The muscles in your cheeks and tongue need to time to get used to the presence of the dental appliance and learn how to keep them in place.
 You will also need time to get used to inserting and removing them.
 Some patients may also experience minor soreness, irritation, or increased saliva production.
-As your mouth adjusts to your new dentures, these problems will generally diminish.
+As your mouth adjusts to your new Idaho Falls dentures, these problems will generally diminish.
 If they don’t you should make a follow-up appointment with Dr. Mudrow.

 Our team strives to make sure that your new dentures closely resemble your natural teeth, but there will always be some small differences.
 Your new dentures may make a noticeable change in your appearance, but it is usually for the better.
-That’s because dentures are often straighter and more evenly colored than natural teeth and may help to fill out your facial appearance as well.
+That’s because our Idaho Falls dentures are often straighter and more evenly colored than natural teeth and may help to fill out your facial appearance as well.